vspandey/PythonOOP/InternalObjectWorking.md

 6. Special attributes variable names are surrounded by double underscores, hence do not create your own to avoid conflicts (same for methods) **Dunder**

+7. Use a @property decorator on a method, to make it an attribute and its a way to get a non-pubic thing.
+And you dont need a GETTER function